-In addition, in 2021 the team joined the Equity Impact Project (EIP), led by The Good Economy and Big Society Capital.
-These workshops aim to develop a set of globally aligned standards for best practice management, measurement and reporting of impact for equity investments in social and affordable housing.
-The input of the workshops will help to develop a product that encourages investment flows that make a positive contribution to delivering quality, affordable homes to people in need.
+The UK Housing team reports against the requirements of the Equity Impact Project (EIP), led by The Good Economy and Big Society Capital.
+The EIP is a set of globally aligned standards for best practice in management, measurement and reporting of impact for equity investments in social and affordable housing.